nikitawootten/infra/README.md

 ### Packages

-This flake contains an overlay with several packages that I rely on day to day:
+This flake contains several packages that I rely on day to day:

 - [`oscal-cli`](./packages/oscal-cli/)
 - [`oscal-deep-diff`](./packages/oscal-deep-diff/)